Desaru Coast Guide: Must-See Attractions For A Memorable Holiday

 Desaru Fruit Farm

 As the best agro-tourism site in Malaysia, Desaru Fruit Farm is the best place to unwind and explore the beautiful tropical fruit land.
 Every adventure begins with a guided farm tour, a visit to the agriculture gallery, and a stroll to the vegetable and herb garden.
 Besides that, an educational talk about bees is available too.
 Don’t miss out on trying the local raw honey.
 For an adventure, you can even hop on an ATV and explore the orchards or take the kids to the petting zoo.
-Tickets are priced at RM30 (approx. SGD9) for adults and RM25 (approx. SGD8) per child (between 3 – 11 years old).
+Tickets are priced at around S$9 for adults and S$8 per child (between 3 – 11 years old).

 Book your adventure here.